 3. Keep Your Lens Clean

-UV filters aren’t just used to protect your lens from physical damage but also can be used to keep them clean.
+UV filters aren’t just used to protect your lenses from physical damage but also can be used to keep them clean.
 This is especially nice if you’re in an environment where water can get on your lens that isn’t pure, like near a waterfall or on a beach.

 Luckily I had a few filters so I could just swap them out and put on a new one instead of having to clean the existing one.
-The last thing you want to do during a sunset is waist vital minutes cleaning lenses and filters.
+The last thing you want to do during sunset is waste vital minutes cleaning lenses and filters.

-There are a few reason photographers stay away from UV filters.
+There are a few reasons photographers stay away from UV filters.

 1. They Can Increase Flaring

 If you don’t have the absolute best UV filters they can cause additional flaring or strange flaring shapes that don’t match the lens’s optical design.